 Los Angeles, CA 90084-9964

 Student Accounts and Financial Aid work very closely with each other but are two separate departments with different functions and responsibilities.
-Questions regarding student loans, grants and scholarships should be directed to the Financial Aid Office.
+Questions regarding student loans, grants and scholarships should be directed to the Office of Financial Aid.
 Financial Aid funds generally cannot be disbursed and posted to the student account until all required documents have been completed and are on file with the Financial Aid Office.
 Outside scholarships and loans (e.g., private scholarships, alternative loans, VA benefits, tuition remission) will not be posted to the student account until the funding has been received by the college.
 This may cause your outstanding balance to appear past due.
 Please do not have scholarships mailed to our bank lockbox in Los Angeles.
 Outside scholarships should be mailed to:

 Pitzer College Financial Aid Office